RaeCapri/lswebhomework3/README.md

 ```

-My name is:
+My name is: Rae Capri

-I like to:
+I like to: Listen to music, Watch movies and certain shows, Browse YouTube for tutorials, and practice coding in my spare time.

-I'm learning:
+I'm learning: HTML & CSS, hopefully JS later on in Lambda School's Mini Code Bootcamp

 ```